Non-surgical Lifting

 Anti-Aging Package

-Neck tightening package in Seoul combining Botox for platysmal bands with filler for neck crease smoothing.
-Board-certified dermatologist-led anti-aging treatment in Gangnam.
+Neck tightening package in Seoul — Botox for platysmal bands plus filler for neck creases.
+Board-certified dermatologist in Gangnam.